Does Rehab Work? What the Evidence Shows

 Meth Rehab Success Rates

-To combat these relapse rates, clients should work with a facility that will help them craft a robust aftercare plan.
+To combat relapse risk, clients should work with a facility that helps them build a robust aftercare plan and stay connected to treatment beyond discharge, such as methamphetamine addiction treatment programs.

 Learn more about what to expect in rehab in our day-by-day walk through.